wangbinwu13116175205/DLF/README.md

 # Data

-Please send an email to wbw1995@mail.ustc.edu.cn for data.
+Please download data at https://pan.baidu.com/s/1JlTvhVQ-Pw1_bexDcEnR1Q (kpru) for data.
 Unzip it to the data/.

 # Training